hamedrazavi/hamedrazavi.github.io/articles/rental_analysis.md

 In this article, I explain how you can:

 * Get the rental data by web scraping and converting it to Pandas data frame
-* Use the Geopandas library to convert maps in the form of [shapefile](https://en.wikipedia.org/wiki/Shapefile) to Geopandas data frames and Geojson maps
+* Use the Geopandas library to convert maps  [shapefile](https://en.wikipedia.org/wiki/Shapefile) to Geopandas data frames and Geojson maps
 * Make interactive Choropleth maps embedded with rental data